Skip to main content

 Written by Angel Horowitz

-First, an inventory item can be created in a few ways - in the Inventory module, when creating a new medical record, or when adding an item to an invoice or estimate.
+First, an inventory item can be created in a few ways - in the Inventory module, from the quick add on the main header, when creating a new medical record, or when adding an item to an invoice or estimate.

 1. Click on "Inventory" at the top of the page